-Here at Maxim Medical, Dr. Max uses a Neograft® or device by Trivellini Tech® called the MAMBA device for our FUE procedures.
+Here at Hair By Dr. Max, Restoration Center, Dr. Max uses a Neograft® or device by Trivellini Tech® called the MAMBA device for our FUE procedures.
 Neograft® allows simultaneous excision and harvesting helping with instantaneous quality control.
 It is especially useful with patients with curly hair or African-Americans.
 The grafts are collected in small irrigated containers.
 The process of Neograft® harvesting is straightforward and fast.

 Mamba device is compact, lightweight but with a host of features that gives you unprecedented surgical freedom.
 The MAMBA features individually adjustable rotation functions, oscillation, mechanical vibration, and vacuum, which provides unique and unmatched graft extraction quality.

 HOW DOES IT WORK?

 During a consultation, Dr. Max will decide if Manual FUE is the correct route to go for your procedure.
 He will work with you to create a personalized treatment plan, based on your unique goals and preferences.
 This also allows you to learn more about the whichever procedure you choose to go with.
 We believe complete transparency and understanding is imperative to make sure the patient feels as confident and comfortable during the surgery as possible.

 Before the procedure begins, the donor area of the scalp will be prepped.
 Local anesthesia will then be administered thus making the procedure completely painless.
 The subject of pain is very often brought up when discussing a hair transplant, for obvious reasons, as it is a medical procedure.
 However, there is no need for concern regarding this.
 Dr. Max and his team are very attentive throughout all steps of the procedure, making sure everything is as perfect as it should be.